RedisLabs/redislabs-docs/content/cheatsheet.md

 {{% header %}} The menu of this page {{% /header %}}

 ## Recently updated
--> works but articles have no dates, the shortcode can be updated to not show the date recently-updated description ...
+This shortcode can be used to display recently updated articles.

 **Syntax**:

 ```
-{{%/* recently-updated */%}} Example text {{%/* /recently-updated */%}}
+{{%/* recently-updated */%}} Recently updated articles {{%/* /recently-updated */%}}
 ```

 **Output**:

 {{% recently-updated %}}
-Example text
+Recently updated articles
 {{% /recently-updated %}}

 ## TOC
-toc description ...
+This shortcode displays the table of contents of current page.

 **Syntax**: